minhnimble/learning-notes/learning-paths/scrum-master.md

 ### Updates to the Scrum Guide: The 5 Scrum Values Take Center Stage

-The focuses are on:
-- Why these values are actually really difficult to adopt in most ‘traditional’ organizations,
-- Some very simple, regular practices that can help you and your team use the values for your day-to-day work.

 Successful use of Scrum depends on people becoming more proficient in living these five values:
 - People personally commit to achieving the goals of the Scrum Team.
 - The Scrum Team members have courage to do the right thing and work on tough problems.